 How many carbs do you need per day?

+Learning how to track macros can help you balance carbs in your diet.
 The Dietary Guidelines for Americans recommend that carbohydrates make up45% to 65% of total daily calories.
 So, if you get 2,000 calories a day, between 900 and 1,300 calories should be from carbohydrates.
 That translates to between 225 and 325 grams of carbs a day.

 Fats